DEENUU1/elmark-task/README.md

 - The project is relatively small, with only 2 models/collections and a few basic endpoints for data operations

 #### API design
+- Id for Categories and serial_number for Parts

 - Used singular and don't mix them with plurals
 ```
 /part